Project 4 - AWS setup and cluster usage help

 - Wait for a while and recheck until the job state becomes TERMINATED.

-Copying files to or from the master node
+Copying scripts/data to/from the master node

 We will use the